OK!

 OK! is a British weekly magazine that primarily specialises in royal and celebrity news.
-Originally launched as a monthly magazine, its first issue was published in April 1997.
+Originally launched as a monthly magazine, its first issue was published in April 1993.
 In September 2004, OK! launched in Australia as a monthly title – the magazine went weekly in October 2006.
-In 2005, a US version was launched, followed by an Indian edition in May 2006, a Spanish-language version in Mexico in 2006, a Bulgarian-language version in 2007 and a Spanish edition in 2008.
+In 2005, an American version was launched, followed by an Indian edition in May 2006, a Spanish-language version in Mexico in 2006, a Bulgarian-language version in 2007 and a Spanish edition in 2008.

-OK!
-Global Distribution
+OK! global distribution

 OK!
 USA

 In 2011, American Media Inc. bought OK!
 USA from Northern & Shell.
 In 2017, former editor James Heidenry stepped down, and was replaced by James Robertson.
 The Chief Content Editor of American Media, Dylan Howard, oversees the publication.

 Other locations

 OK! is the world's biggest celebrity lifestyle magazine, with more than 30 million readers worldwide, and now appears in 20 countries (Australia (readership of 158th as of June 2018), Austria, Azerbaijan, Bulgaria, China, Cyprus, Czech Republic, Germany, Greece, India, Indonesia, Ireland, Japan, Latvia, Malaysia, Mexico, Middle East, Mongolia, Pakistan, Romania, Russia, Slovakia, Slovenia, South Africa, Switzerland, Thailand, Turkey, Ukraine, the UK, the US, Venezuela and Vietnam).

 OK!'s Australian edition was published by Bauer Media Australia and New Zealand.
 In July 2020, Bauer Media's Australian and New Zealand operations were acquired by the Sydney investment firm Mercury Capital, which cancelled the magazine due to declining advertising revenue and travel restrictions caused by the COVID-19 pandemic.